 Module 11 – Problem-Solving Surgery; “Speaking Silences” – extracts from a novel-in-flash by Charles Lambert; Optional Novella-in-Flash Case Study 3 (choice tailored to your project)

-Module 12 – Narrative Arcs: Useful Narrative Frameworks To Borrow From When Stuck (Aristotle; the Seven Basic Plots; Tony Zhou video on Opposition / Parallelism / Progression); Guidance on Writing a Synopsis
+Module 12 – Narrative Arcs: Useful Narrative Frameworks To Borrow From When Stuck (Aristotle; the Seven Basic Plots; 4-minute Tony Zhou film on Opposition/Parallelism/Progression or ‘But/Meanwhile/Therefore – 3 words that are guaranteed to make your writing better’); Guidance on Writing a Synopsis

 Module 13 – Endings: Options for Endings incl.
 ‘Loop’, ‘Open-Door’ and ‘Concrete’ Endings; Patricia Ann McNair essay on finding an ending: ‘Taking the Long Way’; Problem-Solving Surgery; Reflections on the Course

-Module 14 – 45-minute Skype / Zoom / telephone tutorial: feedback on 15 pages of completed flash fiction + synopsis; Identifying Next Steps
+Module 14 – 3rd Skype / Zoom / telephone call (or email exchange if preferred) to identify next steps for your novella; Feedback on a further eight pages of completed flash fiction + synopsis.

 (Plus options available for detailed written feedback on a longer final manuscript – see Prices for details.)